ROCm/AMDMIGraphX/doc/src/reference/py.rst

 .. py:method:: type()

-    An integer that represents the type
+    An integer that represents the type.

     :rtype: int

 .. py:method:: lens()

-    A list of the lengths of the shape
+    A list of the lengths of the shape.

     :rtype: list[int]

 .. py:method:: strides()

-    A list of the strides of the shape
+    A list of the strides of the shape.

     :rtype: list[int]

 .. py:method:: elements()

-    The number of elements in the shape
+    The number of elements in the shape.

     :rtype: int

 .. py:method:: bytes()

-    The number of bytes the shape uses
+    The number of bytes the shape uses.

     :rtype: int